-The following unaudited pro forma condensed combined financial statements are based on our historical combined consolidated financial statements and SCUF's historical consolidated financial statements, as adjusted to give effect to our merger with SCUF and the related financing transactions, as well as the Reorganization.
+The following unaudited pro forma condensed combined financial statements are based on our historical combined consolidated financial statements and SCUF's historical consolidated financial statements, as adjusted to give effect to our merger with SCUF and the related financing transactions.
 The unaudited pro forma condensed combined statement of operations for the year ended December 31, 2019, gives effect to these transactions as if they had occurred on January 1, 2019.
 A pro forma balance sheet has not been presented, as the merger was already reflected in our audited combined consolidated financial statements as of December 31, 2019, included in this prospectus.
-All share and per share data of December 31, 2019 historical results have been retroactively revised to reflect the Reorganization.
-See "Prospectus Summary-Reorganization".